nwidger/nintengo/README.md

 ```
 nintengo OPTIONS FILE
+FILE can be a .nes file or a .nes file inside a .zip archive
+  -audio-recorder="": recorder to use: none | wav
   -cpu-decode=false: decode CPU instructions
   -cpu-profile="": write CPU profile to file
   -mem-profile="": write memory profile to file